wooriapt/jekyll-now/_posts/2018-07-09-CUBE_ON_ICO_FAQ.md

 Q: Was there any bonus for the main crowdsale participants?
 A: No

-Q: What stage of development is the project in and the future roadmap?
+Q: What stage of development is the project in and the future roadmap?.

 A: We have an internal testnet prototype with the Testnet for Bitcoin/Ethereum-based assets on track for testnet launch in Q2 2018, most likely in October.